-- (a) have a code of conduct for its Directors, senior executives and employees; and - (b) disclose that code or a summary of it.
+- (a) have and disclose a code of conduct for its directors, senior executives and employees; and - (b) ensure that the board or a committee of the board is informed of any material breaches of that code.

 The Company has a Code of Conduct and Ethics which applies to all Directors, senior executives and employees and is available on the Company's website.